How to get a healthy work-life balance

 The way we feel about our job can contribute massively to our overall wellbeing, but what happens when it becomes overwhelming or stressful?

-According to HSE, work-related stress, depression and anxiety cost the UK 17.1 million working days in 2022/23.
+According to HSE, work-related stress, depression and anxiety cost the UK 22.1 million working days in 2024/25 (compared with 17.1 million working days in 2022/23).
 It goes to show how important it can be to address workplace stress quickly, otherwise you could be faced with taking a significant amount of time off.

 With that in mind, here are some simple and fun suggestions that you might want to consider to relieve workplace stress.